benm4ckenzie/assignment-one/README.md

     - Due to the colourful and diverse nature of the album cover mosaic, there was no requirement for a section background as, with the previous segments, the colours offered suitable contrast to the black & white background image of the 'video' section and therefore provided the user with an indication that they were in a new section.
     - Due to the size of the images and the number of albums, this is the only segment whereby the section is not viewed with 90% of the view height as the continuous flow of albums should encourage the user to scroll further down the page.
 - Contact
     - As with all the sections that came before, I wanted a focus to be on the imagery associated with the section.
-As a result the catch-line alluding to the contact box was kept brief and to the point.
+As a result, the catch-line alluding to the contact box was kept brief and to the point.
     - Again, an opaque text box was used so as to not detract to much from the background image.
     - The contact box takes up minimal real estate on the page and the submit button is green, paying homage to the colour of the apple that was used as an icon for The Beatles' own record label.
     - The functions of each box work as intended and provide suitable feedback when not completed correctly.